 Understanding and focusing on alignment versus who agrees with whom can significantly change the practices and culture of a family.
 As a leading indicator, alignment reflects whether family members can step away from their personal interests to discuss money, wealth, and estate planning subjects in a way that aligns the greater interests and the direction of the family collective.

-Life Events: Creating shared experience
+Life events: Creating shared purpose

 How families engage conversationally and emotionally around life events is a leading indicator of intimacy—and, ultimately, harmony—in the family.
 Each life event provides a door to explore deeper meaning and create connections within the family.
 And many life events have some money, wealth, and estate planning topics intertwined.

-Missing life events often happens for two reasons: First, the pace of life is so quick that events are already part of the past before we can even think to engage in them.
+Missing life events often happens for 2 reasons: First, the pace of life is so quick that events are already part of the past before we can even think to engage in them.
 A son is out of college, in the workforce, and trying to buy his first house before his parents have discussed and understood his career and financial choices.
-When they finally realize where he is, perhaps because he’s asking for advice or assistance, they slip into parent mode: “There is no way you can afford that!” or “You should have thought of that when you decided to be a musician!” rather than exploring his decisions as peers.
+When they finally realize where he is, perhaps because he’s asking for advice or assistance, they slip into parent mode: "There is no way you can afford that!" or "You should have thought of that when you decided to be a musician!" rather than exploring his decisions as peers.

 The second reason life events are missed is because families are often unpracticed in—or fear—the deeper intimacy associated with these occasions.
 As a result, they engage only with the surface-level aspects.
 For instance, a young woman has fallen in love and wants to get married quickly.
 Rather than exploring their daughter’s new love in conversations and getting to know her future partner, Mom jumps to the difficulty of planning a wedding at short notice and Dad calls his attorney to draft a prenuptial agreement because he doesn't know his daughter’s fiancé.